 Normally, the level of glucose in the blood starts to decline several hours after taking a meal.
 The drop in glucose levels in the blood reduces insulin secretion and causes a surge in glucagon production.
 Glucagon is a hormone that regulates the levels of blood glucose.
 It does this by triggering the breakdown or metabolism of glycogen, a stored type of glucose.

-The metabolism of glycogen enables the body to increase glucose levels in the absence of adequate dietary intake of carbohydrates or glucose-containing foods.
+Glycogen metabolism enables the body to increase glucose levels in the absence of adequate intake of carbohydrates or glucose-containing foods.
 Thus, the objective of the keto diet plan is to add a small proportion of carbohydrates to starve the body off glucose and encourage glycogen breakdown.